Elaine Ling

-Elaine Ling (1946-2016) was a Canadian photographer.
+Elaine Ling (1946–2016) was a Canadian photographer.

-Early life
+Life

 Ling was born in Hong Kong.
 She immigrated to Canada with her family in the 1950s and grew up in Scarborough, Ontario.

 Ling received a medical degree from the University of Toronto, and practised medicine in the Cree Pikangikum First Nation in Northwestern Ontario, Canada, and in Kathmandu, Nepal, where she began taking photographs of female patients with leprosy.